blobtoshi/blobchain/README.md

 ```
 ┌─────────────────┐      ┌─────────────────┐      ┌─────────────────┐
-│  Website (this) │      │  Desktop wallet │      │  Other clients  │
+│  Website (this) │      │  Desktop App    │      │  Other clients  │
 │  React + Vite   │      │  Electron       │      │                 │
 └────────┬────────┘      └────────┬────────┘      └────────┬────────┘
          │                        │                        │